dougnukem/workflow-parser/language.md

   # key is required; "resolves" is optional.

   # "on" identifies the event that will cause Actions to run this
   # workflow.
-It's value is a double-quoted string, case-insensitive,
+It's value is a double-quoted string, case-insensitive.
-  # drawn from the list of known event types.
+  # It is either drawn from the list of known event types, or a schedule
+  # expression of the form "schedule(...)" where ... is an allowable schedule.
   on = "fork"

   # "resolves" identifies one or more actions that will be resolved when